LOCAL HISTORY & DAPHNE DU MAURIER

 The building with the three turrets used to be a lime kiln.
 Now Grade II listed , it was built in 1819 for the Rashleigh family as part of the Menabilly estate, possibly on the site of a pilchard cellar.
 The ornamental turrets were added around 1900 and are topped with scallop shaped metal shingles, one turret bears a metal flag with a cut out image of the Fowey town seal.

-A lean to structure where the shop and toilets are now is visible in photos from the 1900's.
-This was subsequently rebuilt as a flat roofed concrete toilet block and changing area.
+A lean to structure where the shop and toilets are now can be seen in photos from the 1900's.
+This was subsequently rebuilt as a flat roofed concrete toilet block and changing area in the 1930's.
 The access to the men's toilets used to be down the steps at the back where the shop bin storage now is.
 Local people talk fondly of soaking up the sun on the flat roof of the toilet block in their youth but sadly health & safety measures have required the roof to be fenced off.

 Rather disappointingly, the word Readymoney does not derive from Fowey's history as a prime spot for smugglers.
 Instead it is believe to come from the old Cornish word 'redeman' which meant 'shallow ford' or 'stepping stones'.

 Fowey is most famous for its connection to the author Daphne Du Maurier and there is no better way to describe that connection than in the words of Muriel Mansell who first met Du Maurier in 1930 when she was 10 years old.
 Click here

 to read her wonderful story.
 Daphne du Maurier rented Readymoney Cottage, the house directly facing the beach which currently has a white picket fence and a large wooden gate.
 The house is now a second home and is not accessible by the public.

 Note: The photographs used in this piece have been sent to me via Facebook, some from the brilliant Noah's Ark Fowey Photographs Archive (which is well worth a visit) and some from other sources.
 I do not own the copyright to these pictures.